I used to work in a CPA firm back in my 20s. Filing taxes was a part of the annual routine.

 Why Use a CPA to Prepare Your Taxes

-These standards provide assurance to you that you’re getting a quality service.
-If you ever have a question about your CPAs legitimacy, contact your state’s board of public accountancy and request information about your CPA.
+These standards assure that you’re getting a quality service.
+If you ever have a question about your CPAs legitimacy, you can contact your state’s board of public accountancy and request information about your CPA.

-Your Time – The last good reason I’ll give you is your time.
+The last good reason I’ll give you is your time.
 I’m not going to lie and say that you won’t have to spend a little time preparing your tax files to bring to a CPA.
-But they will save you the time it takes to enter in all the information, and file the return.
-And each year it gets quicker as you’ll learn what to bring to your CPA.

 When Not to Use a CPA